how to save us

 I made the executive decision to log off social media after last week’s riot at the Capitol for two reasons:

 While I was logged out, I watched a slideshow of every major national tragedy and event millennials have witnessed in our lifetimes, starting with 9/11.
-And holy shit, .
-No wonder our generation is so tired and outraged.
+And holy shit, it’s no wonder our generation is so tired and outraged.
 No wonder our country is so divided.

 And then?
 We have to be willing to compromise.